iaptic/iaptic-storekit2/README.md

 ### Manual Installation

-Simply copy the `IapticValidator.swift` file into your project.
+Simply copy the `Iaptic.swift` file into your project.

 ## Usage